The Pros and Cons of Offshore Outsourcing

 Deal in non-confidential information

 Confidentiality is another legitimate concern when moving business operations overseas.
-Whenever possible, avoid sharing trade secrets or sensitive client data with a new offshore partner.
-Additionally, you’ll need to make sure you’re not in violation of any of your existing business contracts, some of which stipulate that all work must be performed domestically.
+Avoid sharing trade secrets or sensitive client data with a new offshore partner whenever possible.
+Additionally, you’ll need to ensure you’re not violating your existing business contracts, some of which stipulate that all work must be performed domestically.

 Get references